tarantool/doc/doc/1.7/book/box/box_space.rst

         The value that a ``before_replace`` trigger function can return affects what will happen after the return.
+Specifically:

-Specifically: if there is no return value, then execution proceeds, inserting|replacing the new value. if the value is nil, then the tuple will be deleted;
+        * if there is no return value, then execution proceeds, inserting|replacing the new value;
+        * if the value is nil, then the tuple will be deleted;
-        if the value is the same as the old parameter, then no ``on_replace`` function will be called;
+        * if the value is the same as the old parameter, then no `on_replace`` function will be called;
-        if the value is the same as the new parameter, then it's as if the ``before_replace`` function wasn't called;
+        * if the value is the same as the new parameter, then it's as if the ``before_replace`` function wasn't called;
-        if the value is something else, then execution proceeds, inserting|replacing the new value.
+        * if the value is something else, then execution proceeds, inserting|replacing the new value.

         **Example:**